Dami-s-projects/Gaming_Project_Alien_Invasion/README.md

 ## Current Status

-This project is a work in progress.
+This project is currently completed.
 I'm actively learning and improving it as I develop my programming skills.

 ### Working Features
 ✅ Ship movement in all directions